adoxography/tailwind-scrollbar/README.md

 ## Configuration

 This plugin is capable of adding utilties for creating rounded scrollbars by referencing your configured [border radius](https://tailwindcss.com/docs/border-radius#customizing) settings.
-However, as they are only supported in Webkit-based browsers, their usage is inadvisable in cross-browser applications.
+However, as they are only supported in chromium-based browsers, their usage is inadvisable in cross-browser applications.
 To enable rounded scrollbar utilities, pass `nocompatible: true` to the plugin during its declaration; e.g.:

 ```js
 plugins: [